glinuz/db2_exporter/README.md

 # IBM DB2 exporter

-A Prometheus exporter for IBM DB2.
+A Prometheus exporter for IBM DB2,with getting by ODBC

 ## Description